Adam Kinzinger's Wingnut Family Writes Him A Letter

-Category: World Politics Hits: 4Imagine if several of your relatives signed and sent to you, personally, a handwritten letter, pointing out that by challenging Trump as divinely ordained, you have shamed the family name.
+Category: World Politics Hits: 5Imagine if several of your relatives signed and sent to you, personally, a handwritten letter, pointing out that by challenging Trump as divinely ordained, you have shamed the family name.
 Also, Democrats "believe in abortion" and while "Trump isn't perfect, neither are you" and besides, if "King David" can be forgiven by God in the Bible, so is Donald Trump for everything he ever did.
 Also God is as disappointed in you as we are, but really: "You should be very proud that you have lost the respect [underlined three times] of Lou Dobbs, Tucker Carlson, Sean Hannity, Laura Ingraham, John Kelly, etc., and most importantly in our book, Mark Levin and Rush Limbaugh and us!!!"
 We are not making this up.
 The New York Times has the entire letter.
 How did they get it?
 The family member sent copies to EVERYBODY.
 NYTimes reports: “Oh my, what a disappointment you are to us and to God!” they wrote.
 “You have embarrassed the Kinzinger family name!”

 Read more https://crooksandliars.com/2021/02/adam-kinzingers-wingnut-family-writes-him